richardgutkowski/carlosnunez-me-infrastructure/README.md

 6. Run `packer validate -var-file=include/develop/packervars/coreos.json include/images/packer_configs/coreos.json`.
 This will validate that the Packer configuration for your new CoreOS image is ready to go.

-7. Run `packer validate -machine-readable -var-file=include/develop/packervars/coreos.json include/images/packer_configs/coreos.json` to build your CoreOS AMI.
+7. Run `packer build -machine-readable -var-file=include/develop/packervars/coreos.json include/images/packer_configs/coreos.json` to build your CoreOS AMI.
 Its ID will be stored in `build.log` at the root of your repository.

+> NOTE: This will create an EBS snapshot.
+This costs money.

 8.